(A) General provisions.

 (C) Coverage of therapeutic, prophylactic, or diagnostic injections or infusions (excluding chemotherapy and other complex procedures).

-(1) An injection or infusion has two components: the administration of a fluid medium (represented by a CPT code in the range from 96360 to 96379) and, except in the case of hydration, the pharmaceutical itself (represented by an appropriate procedure code, such as a CPT code in the range from 90281 to 90399 or a HCPCS code beginning with the letter J).
-No separate reimbursement is made for the administration service if an injection or infusion is given during the course of an office visit or in conjunction with another medical service that includes an evaluation and management element.
+(1) An injection or infusion has two components: the administration of a fluid medium and, except in the case of hydration, the pharmaceutical itself.
+No separate payment is made for the administration service if an injection or infusion is given during the course of an office visit or in conjunction with another medical service that includes an evaluation and management element.

-(2) Reimbursement may be made for an injection or infusion or a provider-administered pharmaceutical only if the following criteria are met:
+(2) Payment may be made for an injection or infusion or a provider-administered pharmaceutical only if at least one of the following criteria is met:

 (a) Its use for a particular indication has been approved by the U.S. food and drug administration; or